ztc1997/Fingerprint2Sleep/README.md

 [![GitHub version](https://badge.fury.io/gh/ztc1997%2FFingerprint2Sleep.svg)](https://github.com/ztc1997/Fingerprint2Sleep/releases) ![license](http://img.shields.io/badge/license-GPLv3-brightgreen.svg) ![platform](http://img.shields.io/badge/platform-Android-blue.svg)
 # Fingerprint Quick Action

+*For some reason, since version 0.4.0, source code is no longer available, you can still open issues here.
+If you would like to provide or update your translation, please move to [the "translation" branch](https://github.com/ztc1997/Fingerprint2Sleep/tree/translation).*

 Perform quick actions via tap fingerprint sensor.

 Many devices have fingerprint sensor, and have the feature fingerprint to unlock or fingerprint to wake, so i developed this simple app to sleep your device via tap fingerprint sensor.